What’s the Difference Between Twitter Block and Mute?

 - Log into Twitter.

-- Go to the Settings screen, then choose Setting and privacy.
+- Tap on your profile to open Settings screen, then choose Setting and privacy.

 - Select Privacy and safety.